pereirajose3/hospital-discharge-metrics-analysis/README.md

 # Hospital Discharge Metrics Analysis

-Analyzing NHS Kent and Medway Integrated Care Board (ICB) discharge metrics to understand patterns, delays, and system performance.
+Analyzing NHS Norfolk and Waveney Integrated Care Board (ICB) discharge metrics to understand patterns in delays, and system performance.

 ## Project Overview

-This project investigates discharge-related metrics in NHS hospitals across England.
+This project investigates discharge-related metrics in NHS Trusts across England.
 It focuses on:

-- Number and trends of daily hospital discharges
+- Number and trends of daily Trust discharges
 - Identification of delayed discharges and bottlenecks
 - Exploration of metrics like average LOS (Length of Stay), discharge rates, and readmission rates
 - Comparison across trusts, regions, and over time